Chenmy38/learngit/readme.txt

 git remote add origin git@github.com:chenmy38/learngit.git
 # Push local repository.
 git push -u origin master
-# Fetch and pull new changes to update local repository.
+# Pull new changes to update local repository.
+When you have conflict with remote repository, you need to pull and fix the conflict before you push.
-git fetch origin master
-git pull origin master
+git pull origin master  # Essentially, this command tries to merge origin master with local master. git pull origin branch_name
 # Delete a remote repository.
 git remote -v
 git remote rm origin
-# Clone a remote repository
+# Clone a remote repository.
+Note you can only see the master branch of remote repository.
 git clone SSH_address/https_address
+# To clone the other branch of remote repository:
+git switch -c local_name origin/remote_name
 # HEAD points to current branch, master.
 # Fork a new branch called dev and move to the dev branch.
 git switch -c dev